reflex-dev/reflex-web/docs/ai_builder/features/ide.md

 </div>

-## IDE Features
+## Features

 ### Real-Time Editing

-Changes you make in the editor are immediately reflected across your project—no manual saves or rebuilds required.
-Stay in flow and iterate faster.
+Edit your code and see changes reflected immediately in your project.
+No manual saves or rebuilds—stay focused and iterate faster.

-### File & Folder Management
+### Syntax Highlighting & Error Detection

-Easily create, rename, or delete files and folders directly in the workspace.
-The file tree gives you full visibility into your application structure at all times.
+Write code confidently with **syntax highlighting**, **inline error alerts**, and **linting**.
+Catch issues as you type, reducing bugs and speeding up development.

-### Drag-and-Drop File Upload
+### Code Snippets & Autocomplete

-Seamlessly import files into your project by dragging them straight into the editor.
-Whether you're adding assets, scripts, or config files, it's fast and intuitive—no extra clicks required.
+Speed up development with **autocomplete** for functions, variables, and imports, as well as reusable **code snippets** for common patterns.

-### Context-Aware Code Editor
+### Integrated Preview

-The built-in code editor supports syntax highlighting, inline error detection, and AI-assisted suggestions to help you write clean, efficient code with confidence.
+Quickly preview your changes directly in the editor without switching contexts, ensuring your app behaves as expected as you code.

-### One-Click Deployment
+### Built-In Terminal for Debugging

-From the IDE, you can deploy your app with a single click.
-No terminal, no external tools—just build and ship straight from your browser.
+Use the integrated terminal to run commands, debug issues, and inspect logs—all within the IDE.
+No need to switch tools or tabs.